puar-playground/AsMac/README.md

 ```

 ## Usage
-Run the script as
+Choose a model with the -m flag, and run the script like this example:
 ```
-python AsMac.py -i path/to/your/sequences.fasta -o path/to/your/output.csv
+python AsMac.py -i path/to/your/sequences.fasta -o path/to/your/output.csv -m 16S-full
 ```
 AsMac takes input sequences of fasta format and output a pairwise distance matrix in a CSV table.
 For example:
 |       | seq_1 | seq_2 | seq_3 |